-Kim Kardashian Mentally Prepared Herself for A Rape During Paris Robbery
+Kim Kardashian Mentally Prepared Herself For A Rape During Paris Robbery

 — BuzzFeed (@BuzzFeed) March 20, 2017

 After being bound and gagged, Kim Kardashian mentally prepared herself for a rape on that traumatic night.
 She had even asked the help of the hotel concierge who was forced to bring the robbers up to her room—to tell the armed robbers that she had babies and family.
-Kim recalled that she prayed for her life and for Kourtney’s acceptance upon seeing her “dead body on the bed”.
+Kim recalled that she prayed for her life and for Kourtney’s acceptance upon seeing her “dead body on the bed.”

 The robbers then proceeded to steal any visible jewelry and took her $4 million engagement ring.
 Demanding for money, the busty star told them that she has none and that’s when they took her out to the hallway and pointed a gun at her.
 Luckily, the men who were dressed as Parisian policemen hid her in the bathroom and ran off.
 They escaped via “velibs” or hire bicycles which can be rented around Paris.